-Effective monitoring and evaluation of public health interventions helps us to understand the process of implementing interventions, and the impact of actions on population health.
+Effective monitoring and evaluation of public health policies and interventions helps us to understand the process of implementing them, and the impact of actions on population health.
 To do this we use an outcomes approach to

 - support partners to report on their contributions to national and local outcomes